bunzela/AIzymes/README.md

 ---

-> *This project is in active development.
-Contributions, feedback, and collaborations are very welcome!*
+> *AI.zymes is in active development!
+Contributions, feedback, and collaborations are very welcome!
+We are happy to assist you with geting AI.zymes to run on your systems.*